 Under Stantec's Limited License to Use Copyrighted Material (LA-2022-023) related to Rare Features Data, the DNR NHIS database was searched in May 2023 to identify species within the AUAR area and within a one-mile radius of the AUAR area.
-The NHIS Query is shown in Appendix B. Two records within the AUAR area were identified, black sandshell (Ligumia recta; species of special concern) and the rusty-patched bumble fee (Bombus affinis; federally-listed endangered).
-Three additional species were identified within a one-mile buffer of the AUAR area, short-beaked arrowhead (Sagittaria brevirostra; endangered), Lake Sturgeon (Acipenser fulvescens, species of special concern), and Garita skipperling (Oarisma garita, threatened).
+The NHIS search indicated one record within the AUAR area: the Garita skipperling (Oarisma garita; threatened).
+One additional record was identified outside of the AUAR area, but within the one-mile radius of the AUAR area: the peregrine falcon (Falco peregrinus; special concern).
+The 2018 review included the Garita skipperling, which was observed in 1968, but did not include the 2014 peregrine falcon observation within the one-mile radius of the AUAR area.
 A request for concurrence was submitted to the DNR through their Minnesota Conservation Explorer tool on June 2, 2023.